 By only using the forecast performance for the EGWWS WPI as a determinant of performance, the AER is ignoring crucial information about how both DAE and BISOE conceptually construct their projections.
 Both firms use the same broad approach, which is to consider the outlook for the all-industries WPI, and to then consider the differential between this and the EGWWS sector2.
-It is important to therefore consider the forecast performance with respect to the all-industries WPI and then the gap between the all-industries and the EGWWS sector to garner accurate results.
-If this information is not considered, the risk is that a spurious conclusion will be reached with respect to forecast performance; two offsetting forecast errors could be accidentally misconstrued as better forecast performance.
+It is important to therefore consider the forecast performance with respect to:

+- the all-industries WPI, and then; - the differential (gap) in wages growth between the all-industries and the EGWWS sector to garner accurate results.

+If this information is not considered, the risk is that a spurious conclusion will be reached with respect to forecast performance - two offsetting forecast errors could be accidentally misconstrued as a better forecast performance.